TOP QUESTIONS WE HEAR FROM PATIENTS

 How often do I need to get an eye exam?

 Our doctors recommend a comprehensive eye examination on an annual basis for all patients.

 Contact lens prescriptions expire after 1 year in New Jersey; glasses prescriptions expire after 2 years.

 If I have a red, painful eye can I be seen at your office?

 Yes!
 Our optometrists are medically trained and are able to diagnose and treat eye diseases and eye injuries.

 Can I order contact lenses at your office?

 Yes!
-Most contact lens orders at our office are eligible for free shipping.
-We offer competitive pricing on all contacts and many are priced at our below leading online and retail competitors.
+Most contact lens orders at our office are also eligible for free shipping.
+We offer competitive pricing on all contacts and many are priced at/or below leading online and retail competitors.

 What is the youngest age you see patients in your office?